-This raises the question about the joint dynamics of different dimensions of national development.
-Francis Fukuyama "getting to Denmark" is more than growth, it is a metaphor for the developed countries that top the list of measures of not just GDP per capita but also measures of national development (Pritchett 2022) and omnibus measures of social progress (Social Progress Imperative, 2022)2 and happiness (World Happiness Report 2024)3.
-These countries are ranked highly on state capability and there is a quite strong cross-national association between GDP per capita and State Capability.
-But in the last two decades many countries have making very rapid progress in GDP per capita but slow, zero and even negative progress in State Capability.
+This raises the question of the joint dynamics of different dimensions of national development.
+Francis Fukuyama's phrase "getting to Denmark" is about more than growth, it is a metaphor for the developed countries that top the list of measures of not just GDP per capita but also of national development (Pritchett 2022) and omnibus measures of social progress (e.g., the Social Progress Index) and happiness (e.g., the World Happiness Report 2024 (Helliwell et. al 2024)).
+These countries are ranked highly on state capability and there is a quite strong crossnational association between GDP per capita and State Capability.
+But in the last two decades many countries have made very rapid progress in GDP per capita but slow, zero, and even negative progress in State Capability.
+There is strong evidence that something labeled "good institutions" (usually at a minimum implying rule of law, freedoms, and being "open") have historically been strongly associated with sustained economic progress in reach high income levels (see, among many others, Mcloskey and Carden 2020, North, Wallis, Weingast 2009, Acemoglu, Johnson, Robinson 2001, Acemoglu and Robinson 2012).
 This raises the question of whether sustained economic growth taking countries to "high income" levels of GDP per capita is compatible with low and stagnating levels of State Capability.
 Will stagnating State Capability ultimately act as a drag on countries moving beyond middle-income status?

-The recent events in Bangladesh highlight the concerns that episodes of rapid growth that are accompanied by weak performance in governance can produce political backlash, irregular regime change, and potentially (yet to be seen) lower economic growth.
-While growth in Bangladesh has been referred to as "miracle" growth, there was a strong sense of a large imbalance to between trends in growth and trends in governance and "institutions" often called the "Bangladesh Paradox" (Raihan, Bourguignon, and Salam 2024).
-Bangladesh has managed to create an extended episode of rapid growth (and progress in other social indicators) but by 2024, even before the protests began which resulted in the resignation of Prime Minister Hasina, it was clear to many observers that the path of rapid growth with deteriorating institutions was unlikely to be sustained.
-While some were proclaiming Bangladesh a "miracle" rather than a paradox, Bangladesh has clear warning signs of state fragility.
-The Fragile States Index 2023 listed Bangladesh as "High Warning": ranking it between Equatorial Guinea and Iran.
-The Rule of Law index ranked Bangladesh as 127 of 140 countries.
-World Press Freedom ranked it 163rd of 180.
-In the Corruption Perceptions Index it was 149 of 180.
+The recent events in Bangladesh highlight the concern that episodes of rapid growth which are accompanied by weak performance in governance can produce political backlash, irregular regime change, and potentially (yet to be seen) lower economic growth.
+While growth in Bangladesh has been referred to as "miracle" growth, there is a strong sense of a large imbalance between trends in growth and trends in governance and "institutions," often referred to as the "Bangladesh paradox" (Raihan, Bourguignon, and Salam 2024).
+Bangladesh has managed to create an extended episode of rapid growth (and progress in other social indicators), but by 2024, even before the protests that resulted in the resignation of Prime Minister Hasina began, it was clear to many observers that the path of rapid growth with deteriorating institutions was unlikely to be sustained.
+While some were proclaiming Bangladesh a "miracle" rather than a paradox, Bangladesh exhibits clear warning signs of state fragility.
+The Fragile States Index 2023 listed Bangladesh as "high warning," ranking it between Equatorial Guinea and Iran.
+The Rule of Law Index ranked Bangladesh 127th out of 140 countries.
+World Press Freedom ranked it 163rd out of 180.
+In the Corruption Perceptions Index it was 149th out of 180.
 Freedom House ranked Bangladesh as "partly free" with a score that placed it only just ahead of Togo and behind Mauritania.
-By 2023 Bangladesh had experience one of the largest declines in the Freedom House measure over the previous 10 years (on a par with the decline in Myanmar or Tajikistan over this period).
-While possible, it became increasingly difficult to envision another 10 or 20 years of economic progress while these many other aspects of state capability and governance of "national development" deteriorated.
+By 2023, Bangladesh had experienced one of the largest declines in the Freedom House measure over the previous 10 years (on a par with the decline in Myanmar and Tajikistan over this period).
+While possible, it became increasingly difficult to envision another ten or 20 years of economic progress while these many other aspects of state capability and governance of "national development" deteriorated.

-2 Denmark is number 3 on the 2020 Social Progress Index and the top 25 is all developed countries, except for two new European entrants (Slovenia and Estonia) and Chile at number 25.
+&lt;sup>2 Denmark is number three on the 2020 Social Progress Index and the top 25 are all developed countries, except for two new European entrants (Slovenia and Estonia) and Chile at number 25.

-3 Denmark is the second country in the 2020-2022 ranking of Happiness and of the top 25 all but two are traditionally "developed" countries (Costa Rica is 23, Singapore is 25).
+&lt;sup>3 Denmark is the second country in the 2020-2022 ranking of happiness, and of the top 25 all but two are traditionally "developed" countries (Costa Rica is 23, Singapore is 25).

-1) State Capability and the "big stuck"
+1) State Capability and the "Big Stuck"

-1.1) The empirical measure of State Capability
+1.1) The Empirical Measure of State Capability